vippsas/vipps-shopify/README.md

 ## How to get started

 - Sign up to use [*Payment Integration*](https://vippsmobilepay.com/online/payment-integration) or [*Checkout*](https://vippsmobilepay.com/online/checkout).
-- After 1-2 days, you will get an email with login details to the Merchant Portal, [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/), where you can get the API credentials.
+- After 1-2 days, you will get an email with login details to the business portal, [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/), where you can get the API credentials.
 - Download and configure.

 For more details, see [Getting started](https://developer.vippsmobilepay.com/docs/getting-started/).

-## How to get account keys from the merchant portal
+## How to get account keys from the business portal

 1. Sign in to [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com/).
 2. In the *Developer* section, choose *Production Keys*.
 Here, you can find the merchant serial number (6 figures).